Back to Alabama

 Accountability Council

-A group created to review and recommend changes to the state's educational accountability system.
+A new group created by this law to review the state's school accountability system and suggest improvements.

 Return on Investment Study